stobinaator/Dodger_game/README.md

 ## Installation

-If you get an error saying that you don't have pygame.</br>
+If you get an error saying that you don't have pygame installed.</br>
-Just install it with pip.

 ```bash
 pip install pygame
 ```